markcollinscope/BASH-UTILITIES-FOR-REUSE/README.md

 mainly to extract functions and their documentation from the utils_xxx.shi files.

 The HELPER scripts provided are:
 ### ffn.sh
 ```

 Usage: ffn.sh [-options] <part-fn-name>

-Search </home/mark/GIT/scripts> and sub-dirs for all 'script includes (*.shi, etc)' to find bash fns matching the partial name given.
+Search <MYENV_SCRIPTROOT> and sub-dirs for all 'script includes (*.shi, etc)' to find bash fns matching the partial name given.
 <part-fn-name> is a grep style pattern.
 Do *not* put '()' at the end - this is done automatically.

+nb: you must define MYENV_SCRIPTROOT in your environment for this function to work, or an error will be given.

 Matches functions of the form:
----
-afunctionname() - start of line, alphanumeric name, () at the end, no spaces.
+"afunctionname()" - i.e. function name is at start of line, alphanumeric name, () at the end, no spaces in name or before ().
----
 Options:
 -a match any function (do not give a function name)
 -x search for an exact match only